meeeerkat/arm-space-runner/README.md

 - a way to emulate an ARM CPU (if one isn't already on an ARM architecture), the Makefile uses 'qemu-arm' from the 'qemu' archlinux package

 ### How to play
-- Avoid the lasers and survive as long a possible in your tiny spaceship (@).
+- Avoid the lasers and survive as long as possible in your tiny spaceship (@).
 - If you want to quit, press q (Ctrl+C doesn't leave non-canonical mode yet, your terminal will be weird if you don't quit properly).

 ### Settings